VIJAYBORATE1999/DevOps-CI-CD-tools-/AWS/VPC, NACL , INTERNET Gateway, Route Table/Readme.md

     • <B>Route Table </B>:A main route table is created for the VPC, and all subnets are associated with this route table by default.
 WHICH DEFINES PATH HOW REQUEST MUST GO TO Instances FROM LOAD BALANCER.

-    • <B>Network ACL (Access Control List)</B>: associated with the VPC.
-All inbound and outbound traffic is denied by default.NACLs support both allow and deny traffic rules.

     • <B>Default Subnet </B>: One default subnet is created in each Availability Zone within the VPC.
       These subnets are public by default.